spoonk/chip-imaging/frontend/README.md

 [ x ] * make mocks of all devices for testing on mac / linux

-[ ] websockets, not flask -> better streaming + flask is annoying with warning
+[ x ] websockets, not flask -> better streaming + flask is annoying with warning
+    [ ] might want to refactor camera for continuous acquisition, storing image in a buffer and accessing that buffer rather than resnapping each time (super slow)

 [ ] full server integration
     [ ] make all routes nice + toasted